oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/clone/clone.md

-# Cloning the PetClinic Repository
+# Clone the PetClinic Repository

 ## Introduction